Center for Oral History

 Our oral histories are available to anyone interested in learning more about the history of science, medicine, and technology from the women and men who have practiced and are practicing in these fields.
 Our collection includes, but is not limited to, material on such topics as World War I and World War II Science, Laboratory Accidents, Polymer Chemistry, Mass Spectroscopy, Hungarian Scientists, Nobel Laureates, and National Medal of Science Recipients.
 Visit our Projects page or our Search page to discover more about CHF’s oral histories.

-For more information about the contents and extent of our collection, the practice of oral history, or the Oral History Program and its staff, please click on the tabs on the left-hand side of the screen.
+For more information about the contents and extent of our collection, the practice of oral history, or the Center for Oral History and its staff, please click on the tabs on the left-hand side of the screen.